kedlaya/same-class-number/README.md

 - The other files in this folder are Jupyter notebooks covering one (or more) Brill-Noether strata in genus 5, 6, or 7.
 Dependencies and other notes:
  - All of these depend on `polys.xlsx`.
 A few of them also update `polys.xlsx`.
  - Most of these depend on Magma.
- - `Genus 5 hyperelliptic or trigonal.ipynb` and `Genus 5 generic.ipynb` depend on data from Dragutinović (https://github.com/DusanDragutinovic/MT_Curves).
+ - `Genus 5 hyperelliptic or trigonal.ipynb` depends on data from Dragutinović (https://github.com/DusanDragutinovic/MT_Curves).
  - Generic curves of genus 7 are handled in a series of three notebooks.
   - `Genus 7 generic, part 1.ipynb` performs the orbit lookup tree calculation.
 Creates a temporary file `6-tuples.txt`.
   - `Genus 7 generic, part 2.ipynb` find curves with 7 F_2-points.
 Requires `6-tuples.txt`.